0xflux/Wyrm/Milestones.md

 6) [ ] Separate URIs for POST and GET
 7) [ ] Round robin and different styles for URI & URL rotation
 8) [ ] Final OPSEC review on binary indicators to make sure nothing is introduced in this version.
+9) [ ] Ps should show parent pids with children in a hierarchy

 ### v1.0 - Whelpfire